 By using this trick, sugars are listed separately in smaller amounts.
 This makes it more difficult for you to determine how much overall sugar is in a product.

 Educate yourself about what you’re putting into your body.
-The better you know the most common names for sugar, the easier it will be for you in the future to make wise buying decisions.
-Become familiar with the typical sugar terminology, like Fructose, Glucose, High fructose corn syrup: (HFCS), Dextrose, Maltrose, Lactose, Galactose, Invert sugar, and Sugar alcohols.
+The better you know the most common names for it, the easier it will be for you in the future to make wise buying decisions.
+Become familiar with the typical terminology, like:

-Check the grams of sugar, and choose products with the least sugar per serving (one teaspoon of sugar is roughly equivalent to about four grams).
+Check the grams of it, and choose products with the least “white poison” per serving (one teaspoon of sugar is roughly equivalent to about four grams).

-Week 2: Keep sugary snacks out of your house and office
+Week 2: Keep junk foods out of your house and office

 Storing candies at home are a real barrier on your way to a healthy living especially when you are overweight.
-Comb through your pantry, fridge and car and get rid of ALL of your junk food like chocolate, lollies, fat-free candies and other sugary sweets.
+Comb through your pantry, fridge, and car and get rid of ALL of your junk food like chocolate, lollies, fat-free candies, and other sweets.

 Believe me: it’s difficult to snack on things that aren’t available…

-Of course I know some sugar-addicts who will rush to the supermarket or petrol station late at night to purchase their sweets, but usually you will go to bed without a chocolate snack if there is nothing stocked at home.
+Of course I know some addicts who will rush to the supermarket or petrol station late at night to purchase their sweets, but usually, you will go to bed without a chocolate snack if there is nothing stocked at home.
 And the next morning you are happy that you could resist.

-Don’t forget to eliminate products with hidden sugar from your household too.
-If unsure, use the above sugar terminology list to detect sugar in disguise.
+Don’t forget to eliminate products with hidden “white poison” from your household too.
+If unsure, use the above terminology list to detect sugar in disguise.

 Week 3: Stop the cravings

-How to beat your sugar addiction and satisfy your sweet tooth at the same time?
+How can you overcome your addiction and satisfy your sweet tooth at the same time?
 Find here some healthy ideas:

-Tip: Try replacing your sugar in a tea or coffee with a cinnamon stick.
+- Tip: Try replacing it in a tea or coffee with a cinnamon stick.
 Stirring your drink keeps your hands occupied and helps you to cut down on sugar.

-Lean protein: When sugar cravings occur, eat something protein-rich instead of sugary.
+- Lean protein: When cravings occur, eat something protein-rich instead of sweet.
 Try to incorporate lean protein with each meal.
-This helps control blood sugar levels.
+This helps to control blood sugar levels.
 No need to rush here; eating lean protein is a habit we will tackle in upcoming weeks.
-You’ve already started learning about this in our low fat dairy challenge – week 10.
+You’ve already started learning about this in our low-fat dairy challenge – week 10.

-Although our body doesn’t need sugar, it probably isn’t realistic for most people to avoid all forms of sugar forever.
+Although our body doesn’t need sugar, it probably isn’t realistic for most people to avoid all forms of it forever.

 If you can’t give up totally on sugar, try to at least eat it AFTER a balanced meal something I am doing successfully for many years now.
 An espresso with a bit of dark chocolate after a healthy meal is less risky than eating the chocolate on an empty stomach and finding yourself back in trouble with sugar all over again.

-My tip on how I personally curb my sugar cravings: A great compromise for me is making myself a Latte Macchiato at home.
+My tip on how I personally curb my cravings: A great compromise for me is making myself a Latte Macchiato at home.
 In Germany, you can order it in every good coffee shop.
-This is an Espresso combined with warm low fat milk + low fat milk foam.
-The milk sugar keeps me satiated for many hours.
+This is an Espresso combined with warm low-fat milk + low-fat milk foam.
+The milk sugar with coffee boosts my energy levels and keeps me satiated for many hours.

 As with many other things in life, the key lies in moderation.
 Indulge wisely and consider sugar to be a special occasion treat only.

-I’d love to read your favorite recipes to stop sugar cravings.
+I’d love to read your favorite recipes, ideas, and inspirations.
 Or have you stopped eating sugar altogether?
-What were your strategies for overcoming sugar addiction?
+What were your strategies for overcoming this stubborn addiction?